Fighting In The Dark

 I'm feeling a lot of fear right now, and with good reason.
 I doubt I'm alone.
 At times I remember that fear is exactly what fascists want me to feel.
 They're celebrating our fear right now, and they know that if we are fearful we will not oppose them.
 Then I remember that fear is the state that fascists want for me, and that lends me new bravery.

-Or I can feel the temptation to sink into complacency, and with good reason.
+I feel the temptation to sink into complacency, and with good reason.
 I doubt I'm alone.
 The cost of awareness and hope is high, and it's about to get higher.
 But then I remember that complacency is a state that fascists would like me to occupy, and that lends me refreshed conviction.

-Or I can feel the temptation to sink into despair, and with good reason.
+I feel the temptation to sink into despair, and with good reason.
 I doubt I'm alone.
 Desperate times are ahead, I fear.
 But then I remember that despair is the state that fascists most want for me, and that lends me renewed resilience.

 There is even the temptation to escape; to literally escape the country—a privileged option if ever there was one.
 It seems unwise to stay now, unsafe, and in truth on some level it probably is unsafe.
 There seems to be good reason to want to get out, ahead of the thing the fascists promise is coming.
 But then I remember that the retreat of all opposition is what fascists want, and I'm convicted to stay.
 The fascists think this is their country alone.
 I'd like to show them otherwise, and the best way to do that is not to give them what they want, but to stay right here and do things they don't want me to do.

 Fascists love to tell us that their numbers are great, and we have to deal with them.
-They hate hearing that our numbers are vast, and they have to deal with us.
+They hate hearing that our numbers are also great, and they have to deal with us.
 They want us to think we have a them problem, and we do.
 But we should not forget to give them an us problem.

 They want us afraid or ignorant or complacent or despairing or retreated completely because fascists are bullies and bullies hate a fight.